When you send money from Australia to Southeast Asia, you'll want a bank or transfer service with low fees and competitive exchange rates.

-The Australian Government’s Department of Foreign Affairs and Trade (DFAT) lists 11 different nations belong to the South East region of Asia.
-These include; Brunei, Cambodia, East Timor, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand and Vietnam.
-If you are originally from one of these countries, but are currently living in Australia you are likely to need to investigate your money transfer options.
+The Australian Government’s Department of Foreign Affairs and Trade (DFAT) lists 11 different nations as part of Southeast Asia.
+These include Brunei, Cambodia, East Timor, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam.
+If you're from one of these countries and living in Australia you're likely to need to investigate your money transfer options.

-You will find a number of different options available depending on where in South East Asia you are transferring money to.
-For example, National Australia Bank (NAB) is an Australian bank that will allow bank to bank transfers from Australia to Indonesia, Philippines, Singapore and Thailand.
+You will find a number of different options available depending on where in Southeast Asia you are transferring money to.
+For example, National Australia Bank (NAB) is an Australian bank that will allow bank-to-bank transfers from Australia to Indonesia, the Philippines, Singapore and Thailand.
 For other countries, you will have to check with the bank personally.

 Check the options available for your recipient country carefully in order to ensure that you are getting a good deal on transfer services.
 Expect to pay a fee for the transfer as well as a reduction in the value of the currency.

-Jael has found a banking option that will do an account to account transfer from Australia as well as a money transfer service that necessitates someone back home physically pick up the money at an agency.
-Here's what she found when comparing the two different companies:
+Jael has found a banking option that will do an account-to-account transfer from Australia as well as a money transfer service that needs someone back home to physically pick up the money at an agency.
+Here's what she found when comparing the different companies:

 |Bank money transfer service||Non-bank money transfer service|

 |Exchange rate||₱35.99 for every $1 sent.||₱38.52 for every $1 sent.|